jason-nixon/codesys-3-5-style-guide/README.md

 | REAL          | -3.40e+38     | 3.40+38       | 32 bit        | r             |
 | LREAL         | -1.79e+308    | 1.79e+308     | 64 bit        | lr            |

+## Naming Conventions for Types

+## Naming Variables

+Variables are to be named using camel case.
+For example, a boolean variable would be written as xThisVariable.
+The prefix x denotes from the above prefix guide that it is a boolean variable.

+## Naming Constants

+Constants, unlike variables, are named using a capitalized snake case, with the exception of the prefix, which will be lower case.
+For example, a constant to convert radians to degrees would be named lrRADIANS_TO_DEGREES.

 # Special Function Types

 Because these functions are used frequently and their funcitonality is simple, these functions are considered special and have reserved prefixes to reduce name length.